BSNRaju/learnGithub/updateMLrepo.md

 # Updating files in forked introml repo and creating pull request to original repo

 I provide step-by-step explaination for making changes and updating the forked repo and then contributing back to Prof. Rangan's repo by creating a pull request.

+Note: Students can also provide the [feedback using these instructions](https://github.com/ishjain/introml#feedback) without forking the original repository.

 ## 1. Updating files in forked introml repo

 Prereq1: Access to Git Bash

-Prereq2: Cloning of introml is done on local machine (e.g. `git clone https://github.com/ishjain/introml.git` )
+Prereq2: You forked the introml repository and cloned it on your local machine (e.g. `git clone https://github.com/`**`ishjain`**`/introml.git` ) Note that I used my GitHub username **ishjain**, which you must replace with your own username (not sdrangan, nor yaowangatpoly).

-Prereq3: Basic configuration of name and email address is done.
+Prereq3: Basic configuration of name and email address is done using Git Bash command line.
 E.g.
 ```
 git config --global user.name "Ish Kumar Jain"
 git config --global user.email "ishjain1894@gmail.com"